Lmr213/Term5-TestMC/Week9/Readme.md

-### 6.Exist at least one entry which the type of the data in a certain filed are not matched with the corresponding already defined data type.
+### 6. Exist at least one entry which the type of the data in a certain filed are not matched with the corresponding already defined data type.

 If there exist some data of the wrong data types in certain entries, the program might produce an error when it trying to compare this type of entries.
 (The data type of  `Customer ID.` `Account No.`, `Currency`, `Type` is String and `Balance` is Integer.)